alandefreitas/moderncpp/README.md

 </details>

 If contributing to the documentation, please edit [`README.md`](README.md) directly, as the files in [`./docs`](./docs) are automatically generated with [mdsplit](https://github.com/alandefreitas/mdsplit).

-*To flush or not to flush*: the snippets usually use `std::endl` instead of `'\n'`:

-* Flushing *does* have a [semantic meaning](https://en.cppreference.com/w/cpp/io/manip/flush) different from `'\n` which is a nice convention (please show me what's in the buffer vs. put a newline in the buffer)
-* The flushing part is not what you are going to copy and paste in a snippet
-* The time difference of flushing `cout` to the console (not files!) is [negligible](./examples/datetime/flushtime.cpp)
-* Almost no application is spending more time flushing than calculating things to flush